t8js/react-router/README.md

 ## Type-safe routing

-As an optional enhancement, Routescape supports progressive schema-based route type safety.
+As an optional enhancement, `@t8/react-router` supports progressive schema-based route type safety.

-Type-safe routing is enabled by Routescape's support of routes created with a type-safe URL builder like `url-shape` coupled with a schema created with `zod` or `yup`.
+Type-safe routing is enabled by supporting route patterns created with a type-safe URL builder like `url-shape` coupled with a schema created with `zod` or `yup`.
 This approach allows for gradual or partial adoption of type-safe routing in an application.

 ```tsx
 import {A, useRoute} from '@t8/react-router';